Dll functions exported by QM

 4. The return value is strictly 0 or 1 or -1.

-You can also use matchw, findrx, some str functions and operators.
+To compare strings, you can also use matchw, findrx, sel, SelStr, some str functions and operators.
 However they cannot be used in sorting.

-To compare strings also can be used CompareString, lstrcmp, orther Windows API and msvcrt.dll functions, all documented in the MSDN Library.
+To compare strings also can be used CompareString, lstrcmp, other Windows API and msvcrt.dll functions, all documented in MSDN Library.
 Note that the case insensitive ANSI versions cannot compare UTF-8 text containing non ASCII characters.
 In QM, text normally is UTF-8 in Unicode mode.

 The following 3 functions exist for backward compatibility.
 Use the above functions instead.